Are you interested in joining our Community?

 What about children?

 Children will always be very welcome in the Cathedral.
-We very much hope to have family-orientated services in the near future.
+We very much hope to keep improving our family-orientated services, and the more families join us, the more we can continue to do so.

 How to get here and parking